Iva Casuse Honwynum: Hopi basketry

-Honwynum makes customary Hopi baskets using culturally-significant materials such as yucca, willow, and three-leaf sumac.
+Honwynum makes customary Hopi baskets using culturally significant materials such as yucca, willow, and three-leaf sumac.
 Use of these local materials created a color palette of white, green, yellow, black, and red; however, she expands her palette with commercial dyes.
 She uses geometric, pictographic, and figurative designs, including the incorporation of three-dimensional elements such as a domed tortoise shell central to the basket design, serving pieces such as a ladle, sandals, and pedestals.

 Honwynum also has juxtaposed the ancient basket-making techniques with pop culture subject matter.
 For example, she created a Denver Broncos (her favorite football team) sifter basket.
 She also creates ambitious narrative works such as the project Where the Sun Fits In, an exploration of the migration story incorporating six Hopi clans (lizard, water, tobacco, badger, fire, and sun) and their symbols.

 Pootsaya basket

 Honwynum developed a combination of the sifter and the coiled basket, which she calls the pootsaya, during her 2014 residency at the School for Advanced Research in Santa Fe, New Mexico.
 She had considered this a project for years.
 Artistic imagery contains great meaning for Hopi people, so Honwynum did not take this project lightly.
 To build on historical designs and create something new, she needed a transcendent purpose.
-For Honwynum weaving is a spiritual and community activity and the pootsaya is a reflection of her deep affection for her community and culture.
+For Honwynum weaving is a spiritual and community activity and the pootsaya is a reflection of her deep affection for her community and culture:

-Our communities, our lives have become so corrupted with alcohol, substance abuse, domestic violence, sexual assault, and even the politics.
-When creating this basket the purpose was woven into this unique basket.
-The coil portion is woven tight [... as] a tight foundation for the community.
-The yucca strands as they are tied onto the coil represent bringing our people back together so we can become one again and make a better community for our future children.
-Not only for the Hopi community but for all communities throughout the world.
-That is the purpose behind the pootsaya.

 Honwynum explored the use of historical Hopi symbolism and subject matter, for example, a spider and its web, or a whirlwind, by placing a specific image in the plaque-like center coil of the pootsaya surrounded by a sifter section that reflects and enhances the central subject.

 Of Honwynum's innovation, Andrew Higgins, registrar of the Arizona State Museum, wrote: "[Honwynum] create[d] a truly unique piece of artwork.
 The whole process of gathering, preparing and weaving is very long tedious process.
 I have such tremendous respect for artists that go that extra mile to create something so remarkable."
 Diane Dittemore, Curator of the Arizona State Museum considered the pootsaya "a rare innovation in Hopi basketry".